-Surfshark VPN offers a mind-blowing price-to-feature ratio, unlimited device connections with one account, and excellent privacy.
+One of the safest options, Surfshark VPN offers a mind-blowing price-to-feature ratio, unlimited device connections with one account, and excellent privacy.
 Give it a shot through the Surfshark free trial on either the Apple App Store or Google Play Store.
-In the meantime, have a look at what features the service includes.
+In the meantime, have a look at what security features the service includes.

 - RAM-only servers.
 The entire 3200+ server fleet uses RAM technology to ensure privacy-focused data retention policies.

 - WireGuard, OpenVPN, and IKEv2 tunneling protocols.

 - NoBorders and Camouflage modes.
 You can pick between two obfuscation methods to tackle VPN restrictions and online censorship.

 - Rotating IP.
 Switch on this tool to keep your IP address in flux while the VPN is enabled.

 - MultiHop.
 This double VPN variant allows customers to pick their entry and exit locations.

 - CleanWeb.
 No need to worry about ads, trackers, or malware while this feature is on the job.